Privacy Leakage via Output Label Space and Differentially Private Continual Learning: Related Work

-\paragraph{Differentially Private Continual Learning} Previous works combining DP with CL have leveraged episodic memories~\cite{lopez2017gradient} or DP synthetic samples: \begin{itemize}[leftmargin=*,noitemsep,topsep=-4pt] \item \textbf{Episodic memories:} \cite{desai2021continual,Lai2022LifelongDP,hassanpour2022differential} use episodic memories to mitigate catastrophic forgetting.
-This may violate privacy regulations when it is prohibited to store previous data or they can only be stored for a limited period of time.
-In the sensitive data setting we consider, storing data beyond task boundaries should be avoided. \item \textbf{DP synthetic samples:} \cite{Farquhar2019DPCL} train a generative model under DP, while \cite{Chen22PrivateSet} learn a small set of synthetic samples optimised towards the downstream task.
-However, these methods have only demonstrated results on MNIST or CIFAR-10, possibly since generating DP-synthetic images of larger resolutions is challenging~\cite{ghalebikesabi2023differentially}.
-We do not use synthetic data, but recognize this as potential area for future work as recent DP generation methods~\citep{lin2024APIImages} are more powerful. \end{itemize} Besides the different methodology, we identified some limitations of prior work: \begin{itemize}[leftmargin=*,noitemsep,topsep=-4pt] \item \textbf{Output label space:} We show that a classifier can leak information about sensitive data via its output label space when the label space depends directly on the data as in the CL setting of the prior work.
-We propose two DP alternatives for the output label space: either by using a large set of data-independent labels based on prior knowledge of the task, or by releasing the labels from the dataset through a DP mechanism.
-To the best of our knowledge, we are the first to highlight this limitation of applying DP in CL. \item \textbf{DP adjacency relation:} In \cite{desai2021continual, hassanpour2022differential}, the adjacency relation required for establishing privacy for a task depends on all or future tasks, which is unrealistic in CL scenarios as future tasks are unknown.
-Additionally, this would make it difficult to study some DP-related properties such as sub-sampling amplification, where in this case the dataset can be potentially infinite.
+\paragraph{Differentially Private Continual Learning} Previous works combining DP with CL have leveraged episodic memories~\citep{lopez2017gradient} a.k.a. memory buffers, or DP synthetic samples: \begin{itemize}[leftmargin=*,noitemsep,topsep=-4pt] \item \textbf{Episodic memories:} \citet{desai2021continual,Lai2022LifelongDP,hassanpour2022differential} use episodic memories to mitigate catastrophic forgetting.
+However, this introduces privacy risks. \item \textbf{DP synthetic samples:} \citet{Farquhar2019DPCL} train a generative model under DP, while \citet{Chen22PrivateSet} learn a small set of synthetic samples optimised towards the downstream task.
+However, these methods have only reported results on MNIST or CIFAR-10.
+We do not use synthetic data, but recognize this as a potential future work due to powerful DP generation methods~\citep{lin2024APIImages}. \end{itemize}

-\cite{Lai2022LifelongDP} introduce a formal definition for lifelong DP and propose lifelong neighboring databases, which makes the data adjacency relation local, i.e. to each task, instead of being defined globally over all tasks.
-However, in \cref{sec:dpcl-definitions}, we argue that their definition of $\epsilon$-Lifelong learning is limited to a setting where the task datasets $\gD_t$ do not overlap in samples or users, depending on the adjacency.
-We define task-wise DP in \cref{sec:task-dp} which does not have this restriction. \end{itemize}